 Because the advisor marketplaces are so buyer-centric, I think realistically, most advisors that are going to find the best deals by networking locally, particularly if you’re looking to buy a firm locally.
 And that’s a good old “boots on the ground, beat the streets” networking kind of effort.
 I don’t know that there’s any magic formula to shortcut it.

 Again though, remember that if you’re local and want to sell… how would you find your local buyers?
 Maybe you go to local FPA Chapter meeting, or to NAPFA study groups, or to IMCA regional events?
 So as the buyer, you go to the associations that tend to concentrate common advisors together, and look there.
+Ideally, you want the events that are not too multi-disciplinary, since there won’t be advisory firm sellers there!
 You may also want to network with some of your own peers and colleagues, even outside the associations, just to build the local word of mouth effect.
 Who do you know who’s looking to buy?
 Who do you know who’s looking to sell?
 If you have enough of those conversations, you may get a match, or at least an introduction.

 So it’s not the most elegant or efficient of networking processes, but that’s just the reality.
 If you want to be a buyer in the marketplace where there’s 50 buyers for every seller, you’re going to have to do some ground hustle if you really want to get a deal done.
 The deals aren’t likely to fall into your lap when there are so many other buyers hustling for opportunities as well.